paulhennell/paulhennell/README.md

 ### Hi there 👋

-I'm Paul, a self taught developer with a graphic design background.
+I'm Paul, a backend developer with a graphic design background.

-I'm mostly using Laravel and PHP for website ideas, but also have some scripts for Adobe Indesign, Illustrator, After Effects etc where they were useful enough to share.
+My main foucs is on website projects, usually using Laravel, Blade, Livewire, Tailwind and Alpine.
+I've contriuted to several open source laravel packagages and php API integrations.
+With my design background I've also got some JSX scripts for Adobe Indesign, Illustrator and After Effects for use or as an archived reference.

-Currently working on various personal sites, mostly around my love of comedy and writing jokes.
-Message me on twitter @hennell_dev if you're intrested in the same!
+Outside of programing I'm keen on photography and enjoy comedy and writing my own jokes.
+I have several projects around joke writing, cartoon and joke archives and comedic words and phrases, so message me on mastodon [@hennell_dev](https://phpc.social/@hennell) if you're intrested in the same!